marcoandre1/marcoandre1.github.io/README.md

 # Modokemdev

 <https://modokemdev.com/> is my personal website.
-As of December 2020, the website is built with [Create React App](https://create-react-app.dev/docs/getting-started/) and Tailwind CSS.
-This README explains some of the step I used to get a working website on GitHub Pages.
+As of December 2020, this website is built with [Create React App](https://create-react-app.dev/docs/getting-started/) and [Tailwind CSS](https://tailwindcss.com/).
+This README explains some of the steps I used to get a working website on GitHub Pages.
 If you have any question please open an issue.
 Thanks!

 > **NOTE:** to any one starting a new project, please consider [Next.js](https://nextjs.org/).
-The main reason I use **Create React App** _(CRA)_ is because this is an old repo and CRA was, at the time, a good solution.
+The main reason I use **Create React App _(CRA)_** is because this is an old repo and CRA was, at the time, a good solution.
 But Next.js is a newer and _far better_ solution to implement a React website.
 Take a look at my [speakers-app](https://github.com/marcoandre1/speakers-app) and my [nextjs-blog](https://github.com/marcoandre1/nextjs-blog) repositories, here on GitHub.
-That said, CRA apps are still very good.
+That said, CRA apps are still very good and probably better for beginners.
 It really depends on your use case.

 ## Index